 Begin by crumpling several sheets of packing paper inside the globe of the glass.
 Once finished, lay out two to three sheets of packing paper.
 Place the glass on its side, laying it perpendicular to the corner of the packing paper.

 Carefully pull the corner of the paper around the glass before gently rolling the glass forward.
 Fold the excess paper around the stem and globe, keeping it molded to the glass.
 Insert the glass into a packing cell, making sure it fits snugly.
 If the fit is too loose, use more sheets of paper to further wrap the glass.
-Fill in any open cells or top areas of cells with bubble wrap or crumpled paper, making sure there is no room for movement once you close the lid.
+Fill in any open cells or top areas of cells with Bubble Wrap or crumpled paper, ensuring there is no room for movement once the lid is closed.

 Packing Plates